SayakGH/Zoth/README.md

 ## Contact
-For any questions or support, please open an issue or contact the author at your.email@example.com.
+For any questions or support, please open an issue or contact the author at sayakghosh2004sg@gmail.com

 ## License
 [MIT License] © Sayak Ghosh
-gid